All Episodes

 They want you to understand how hard life is for them.

-Obama is going to take away from you all these things, and you're gonna have to find out what it's like to send your kid to a rotten school.
+And you're going to have to find out what it's like to send your kid to a rotten school.

-That's what Obama's gonna do.
+And that's what Obama's going to do.

-He's gonna equalize things.
+He's going to equalize things.

-He's gonna level the playing field.
+He's going to level the playing field.

 You should be hurting.

-You should be in pain, so you know what it's like for every other American.
+So you know what it's like for every other American.

 That's the prevailing attitude today.

-Whereas you think you and your family are doing great things for the country, great things for the company, the best thing you can for your kids, and that you are now said to be totally out of touch.
+Whereas you think you and your family are doing great things for the country, great things for the company, the best thing you can for your kids.

 You just can't complain about your financial circumstances at your income level.

-But ultimately what's going to happen is that, you know, because Wall Street is shrinking, the insurance sector is shrinking, people will go to foreign entities to make money.
+But ultimately, what's going to happen is that, you know, because Wall Street is shrinking, the insurance sector is shrinking, people will go to foreign entities to make money.

 That's exactly right.